tranlg99/L4_project/meetings/meeting4.md

 ## Notes ##
 ### Work done last week
-* understand the input and output of their PIPs model
+* understand the input and output of the PIPs model
-* trying to feed it shorter videos (20 frames and with pixel that do not leave the shot)
+* trying to feed it shorter videos (20 frames and with pixel that do not leave the shot) and few frames from DAVIS and KITTI datasets
 * started research in DL: MIT's introductory course on deep learning methods

 After implementing PIPs model in Google Colab, I have tried shorter frames (20 frames) which the model will put into shorter sequences (8 frames in the demo code).
 The model is less confused and tracks the pixels well, especially the ones that keep being in the frame.